 STA whose LCI is being reported; otherwise, it is 0.(#1692)

-The Subelement ID field values for the defined optional subelements are shown in Table 8-99 (Optional subelement IDs for Location Configuration Information Report(#1429)).
-A Yes in the Extensible column of a subelement listed in Table 8-99 (Optional subelement IDs for Location Configuration Information Report(#1429)) indicates that the (Ed)subelement might be extended in future revisions or amendments of this standard.
+The Optional Subelements field comprises zero or more subelements with subelement ID greater than or equal to 1 as listed in Table 8-99 (Subelement IDs for Location Configuration Information Report(#1429)).
+A Yes in the Extensible column of a subelement listed in Table 8-99 (Subelement IDs for Location Configuration Information Report(#1429)) indicates that the (Ed)subelement might be extended in future revisions or amendments of this standard.
 When the Extensible column of an element is equal to Subelements, then the subelement might be extended in future revisions or amendments of this standard by defining additional subelements within the subelement.
 See 9.25.9 (Extensible subelement parsing).

 11mc editor: Insert at end of subclause

+The Z subelement is used to report the floor and location of the STA with respect to the floor level.